 - The City makes major capital improvements to City school buildings.

 - The County maintains City schools buildings and may make minor improvements.

 - The City uses school buildings for non-school activities that do not interfere with use for school purposes.

 City students and parents are entitled to all of the services provided at any Fairfax County school.
 When parents have questions or concerns about school policies or practices, they are encouraged first to work with school staff to resolve issues.
-If issues cannot be resolved at the school level, parents will be referred to the Cluster VII Office in Fairfax County – email@example.com.
-The Cluster VII Superintendent and staff works closely with the City Superintendent to supervise and support the four City-owned schools.
+If issues cannot be resolved at the school level, city residents may contact the Schools Superintendent office at 703-385-7911.
+In some cases, parents will be referred to the Region 5 office in Fairfax County Public Schools.
+The Region 5 Superintendent and staff works closely with the City Superintendent to supervise and support the four City-owned schools.

 Members of the City Board collaborate with their County Board colleagues through regular, ongoing communication, participation in regional and state School Board meetings and conferences, and an annual City/County Board meeting.
 The County Board designates one of its members as an official liaison to the City.
 This close collaboration between the two Boards protects the interests of City residents and provides opportunities for input regarding decisions that impact City students.

 "The City-County relationship benefits both city and county students.
-By welcoming county kids into our city schools, we are able to offer a number of academic, athletic and extra-curricular opportunities we would not be able to offer independently.
+By welcoming county students into our city schools, we are able to offer a number of academic, athletic and extra-curricular opportunities we would not be able to offer independently.
 We also know we are stronger due to the culturally rich and diverse student body and we value all of our students attending out schools.
-We understand this is a unique partnership, but we are proud to be part of of one of the top school districts in the country."
-Dr. Peter Noonan, Superintendent of the City of Fairfax Schools
+We understand this is a unique partnership, but we are proud to be part of one of the top school districts in the country."
+Dr. Phyllis Pajardo, Superintendent of the City of Fairfax Schools